-In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, or collectively, the Affordable Care Act (ACA), was enacted, which includes measures that have significantly changed the way health care is financed by both governmental and private insurers.
-There have been executive, judicial and congressional challenges to certain aspects of the ACA.
-On June 17, 2021, the U.S. Supreme Court dismissed the most recent judicial challenge to the ACA brought by several states without specifically ruling on the constitutionality of the ACA.
-Prior to the Supreme Court's decision, President Biden issued an executive order to initiate a special enrollment period for purposes of obtaining health insurance coverage through the ACA marketplace, which began on February 15, 2021 and will remain open through August 15, 2021.
-The executive order also instructed certain governmental agencies to review and reconsider their existing policies and rules that limit access to healthcare, including among others, reexamining Medicaid demonstration projects and waiver programs that include work requirements, and policies that create unnecessary barriers to obtaining access to health insurance coverage through Medicaid or the ACA.
-It is unclear how the Supreme Court ruling, other such litigation, and the healthcare reform measures of the Biden administration will impact the ACA.
-We continue to evaluate the effect that the ACA and its possible repeal and replacement has on our business.
+In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, or collectively, the Affordable Care Act, was enacted, which includes measures that have significantly changed the way health care is financed by both governmental and private insurers.
+There have been executive, judicial and congressional challenges to certain aspects of the Affordable Care Act.
+The U.S. Supreme Court is currently reviewing the constitutionality of the Affordable Care Act in its entirety, although it is unknown when a decision will be made.
+On February 10, 2021, the Biden administration withdrew the federal government's support for overturning the Affordable Care Act.
+Although the U.S. Supreme Court has not yet ruled on the constitutionality of the Affordable Care Act, on January 28, 2021, President Biden issued an executive order to initiate a special enrollment period for purposes of obtaining health insurance coverage through the Affordable Care Act marketplace, which began on February 15, 2021 and will remain open through August 15, 2021.
+The executive order also instructed certain governmental agencies to review and reconsider their existing policies and rules that limit access to healthcare, including among others, reexamining Medicaid demonstration projects and waiver programs that include work requirements, and policies that create unnecessary barriers to obtaining access to health insurance coverage through Medicaid or the Affordable Care Act.
+It is unclear how the Supreme Court ruling, other such litigation, and the healthcare reform measures of the Biden administration will impact the Affordable Care Act.
+We continue to evaluate the effect that the Affordable Care Act and its possible repeal and replacement has on our business.

-In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
+In addition, other legislative changes have been proposed and adopted since the Affordable Care Act was enacted.
 For example, in August 2011, the Budget Control Act of 2011 was signed into law, which, among other things, included aggregate reductions to Medicare payments to providers of, on average, 2% per fiscal year through 2030 with the exception of a temporary suspension from May 1, 2020 through December 31, 2021 due to the COVID-19 pandemic, unless Congress takes additional action.
-Recently, there has been increasing legislative and enforcement interest in the United States with respect to specialty drug pricing practices.
+Recently, there have been increasing legislative and enforcement interest in the United States with respect to specialty drug pricing practices.
 Specifically, there have been several recent U.S. presidential executive orders, congressional inquiries and legislation designed to, among other things, bring more transparency to drug pricing, reduce the cost of prescription drugs under Medicare, review the relationship between pricing and manufacturer patient programs and reform government program reimbursement methodologies for drugs.
 At the federal level, the former Trump administration used several means to propose or implement drug pricing reform, including through federal budget proposals, executive orders and policy initiatives.
 It is unclear whether the Biden administration will work to reverse these measures or pursue similar policy initiatives.
 At the state level, legislatures have increasingly passed legislation and implemented regulations designed to control costs pharmaceutical and biological products.
 It is also possible that additional governmental action will be taken in response to the COVID-19 pandemic.